Registered childcare options

 Childcare providers may need to be registered depending on the service offered, terms and conditions.
 If required, registration would be granted when practice and premises comply with the Day Care of Children (Jersey) Law, 2002 and the Statutory Requirements related to the type of provision.

 Registered childcare providers include:

 early years providers

 Childminders look after children in their own family home for a remuneration.
 They can care from babies to 12 years old children and can provide full day, all year-round service.
-A quality and compliance review is carried out by CEYS annually that includes self-evaluation and consultation with parents.
+A quality and compliance review is carried out by CEYS which includes self-evaluation and consultation with parents.

 Jersey Association of Child Carers (J.A.C.C.) is an organisation supporting childminders and parents.
 Childminders who are J.A.C.C. members can advertise their service and availabilities by way of personal profiles.

-Early years providers refer to nurseries providing full-time day care from birth to school age children (school age being the term they turn 5).
+Private nurseries, or Early Years providers, refer to nurseries providing full-time day care from birth to school age children (school age being the term they turn 5).
 Most are open all year-round and only closed on public holidays, but some nurseries operate on a term time only basis.
 Opening hours aim to meet needs of working parents.
 A quality and compliance review is carried by CEYS every two years that includes self-evaluation and consultation with parents and staff.

 Most of Government schools have a nursery class attached providing childcare for children in the year before they start their Reception year (the year they turn 5).
 These nursery classes are open term time only and their opening hours are in line with all schools.
 A quality and compliance review is carried every three years by a group of off island reviewers and senior advisors from the Childhood Young People Education and Skills (CYPES) department.